 How: No reason has been discovered or given yet.

-: Little Bay and Waikawau Bay, Coromandel Peninsula, New Zealand
+Where: Little Bay and Waikawau Bay, Coromandel Peninsula, New Zealand

 What: A "carpet" of hundreds of dead, mostly eyeless, snapper washed up on several Coromandel Peninsula beaches on Tuesday, leaving people mystified.

-Auckland resident James Hughes spotted the snapper floating close to shore after children rushed up to him and his friends holding some of the dead fish, the New Zealand Herald reported.
+Auckland resident James Hughes spotted the snapper floating close to shore after children rushed up to him and his friends holding some of the dead fish, the

 "We spoke to boaties coming in and they said there was a carpet of them floating in the water."